Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Execution technique

 Blood for analysis (Appendix 3) must be taken with an anticoagulant (citrate or EDTA - ethylenediaminetetraacetic acid).
-It is extremely important that the medium in the tube contains a calcium chelating agent.
-In a blood sample, it provokes non-specific fixation of complement on erythrocytes in vitro and leads to a false positive reaction.
-That is why heparin is not used as an anticoagulant.
+It is essential that the medium in the test tube contains a calcium chelating agent.
+In a blood sample, it provokes nonspecific fixation of complement on red blood cells in vitro and leads to a false positive reaction.
+This is why heparin is not used as an anticoagulant.

-After thorough washing (three or five centrifugations from 5 min at 800 g to 5 min at 1500 g), the test sample of the suspension is ADJUSTED to 2% concentration.
-Direct Coombs reaction is recommended to be carried out as soon as possible after taking the material, preferably within 2 hours.
-The blood sample should be stored at 37°C. After incubation for one hour at 37°C with different serial dilutions of three antisera, the sample is kept at room temperature (1-1.5 hours).
-The results of the reaction should be taken into account visually in the wells of microplates placed on the Cahn mirror, or using a microscope (x100).
+After thorough washing (three or five times centrifugation from 5 minutes at 800d to 5 minutes at 1500d), the test sample of the suspension is ADJUSTED to a 2% concentration.
+It is recommended to carry out the direct Coombs reaction as soon as possible from the moment the material is taken, preferably within 2 hours.
+The blood sample should be stored at 37°C. After incubation for one hour at 37°C with different serial dilutions of the three antisera, the sample is kept at room temperature (1-1.5 hours).
+The reaction results are taken into account visually in the wells of microplates placed on a Kahn mirror, or using a microscope (x100).

 In parallel, it is necessary to carry out negative controls:

-1. 2% suspension of the patient's erythrocytes in the presence of isotonic NaCl solution to test the ability of the tested erythrocytes to spontaneously agglutinate in the absence of antiglobulins.
+1. A 2% suspension of the patient’s erythrocytes in the presence of an isotonic NaCl solution in order to test the ability of the tested erythrocytes to spontaneous agglutination in the absence of antiglobulins.
 According to Desnoyers M. (1992), autoagglutinins are responsible for spontaneous autoagglutination both at 37°C (class I) and at 4°C (class IV).
-In cats, erythrocyte autoagglutination is common (Shabre B., 1990).
-Dilution of blood in an equivalent volume of isotonic NaCl solution eliminates this artifact due to the dissociation of tube-shaped erythrocytes, without adversely affecting true autoagglutinins (Squire R., 1993).
+In cats, autoagglutination of erythrocytes is common (Shabre V., 1990).
+Diluting the blood in an equivalent volume of isotonic NaCl solution eliminates this artifact due to the dissociation of tube-shaped red blood cells, without having a negative effect on real autoagglutinins (Squire R., 1993).

-2. Mixing a 2% suspension of red blood cells from a healthy dog (control animal) with a species-specific serum antiglobulin allows you to check the quality of the antiserum.
+2. Mixing a 2% suspension of erythrocytes from a healthy dog (control animal) with species-specific serum antiglobulin allows you to check the quality of the antiserum.

-If clinical symptoms suggest IgM-mediated AGA, then the clinician may request a conventional Coombs test at 37°C as well as a cold Coombs test at 4°C to detect cold-active antibodies (types IV and V) (Vandenbussche P. et al., 1991).
+If clinical symptoms suggest IgM-mediated AGA, the clinician may request a routine Coombs test at 37°C as well as a cold Coombs test at 4°C to detect cold-active antibodies (types IV and V) (Vandenbussche P. , et al., 1991).

 This test is not suitable for cats.
-The fact is that many normal cats have non-agglutinating antibodies that become active at lower temperatures and are detected using a direct Coombs test at 4 ° C. In this species, the method of indirect haemagglutination at 4°C should be used.
+The fact is that many normal cats have non-agglutinating antibodies that become active at lower temperatures and are detected using the direct Coombs test at 4°C. In this species of animals, the method of indirect hemagglutination at 4°C should be used.

 Discussion

-The laboratory diagnosis of AGA is almost entirely based on the direct Coombs method in combination with a complete blood count.
-The interpretation of a positive reaction in the Coombs test is not difficult.
+Laboratory diagnosis of AGA is almost entirely based on the direct Coombs method in combination with a general blood test.
+Interpretation of a positive reaction in the Coombs test is not difficult.

-If the detected antibodies belong to the IgG class, then it is very likely that the identified anemia is of autoimmune origin.
+If the detected antibodies belong to the IgG class, then it is very likely that the detected anemia is of autoimmune origin.

-It turned out that it is even more difficult to establish the reliability of erythrocyte sensitization in AGA, detected using a positive Coombs test in the formulation of a reaction to “pure complement”.
+It turned out that it is even more difficult to establish the reliability of erythrocyte sensitization in AGA, detected using a positive Coombs test in a reaction to “pure complement”.

-It is possible that part of the Coombs' complement tests correspond to the temporary fixation of antigen-antibody complexes, which are rapidly eluted from the surface of erythrocytes.
+It is possible that some of the Coombs complement tests correspond to the temporary fixation of antigen-antibody complexes that quickly elute from the surface of erythrocytes.

-Differentiate AGA from true hyperhemolysis according to the following features: increased reticulocytosis, unconjugated hyperbilirubinemia, etc. Sometimes the Coombs test gives a false positive or false negative result (Table 4).
-This is quite rare (about 2% of cases), but a negative reaction to the Coombs test can occur with true AGA, especially if the number of fixed immunoglobulins is insufficient (less than 500 per erythrocyte).
+AHA is differentiated from true hyperhemolysis by the following characteristics: increased reticulocytosis, unconjugated hyperbilirubinemia, etc. Sometimes the Coombs test gives a false-positive or false-negative result (Table 4).
+This is quite rare (about 2% of cases), but a negative reaction to the Coombs test can occur with true AGA, especially if the number of fixed immunoglobulins is insufficient (less than 500 per red blood cell).

 The clinical symptoms of AGA are in many ways similar to piroplasmosis, which is very common in France.
-This requires the clinician to systematically perform the Coombs test in the case of hemolytic anemia in the absence of a positive response to classical treatment, in the case of an animal with piroplasmosis, even if persistence of piroplasms in the blood is established, because this disease can be simultaneously accompanied by AGA.
+This requires the clinician to systematically carry out the Coombs test in the case of hemolytic anemia in the absence of a positive response to classical treatment, when the animal has piroplasmosis, even if the persistence of piroplasmosis in the blood is established, because this disease can simultaneously be accompanied by AGA.

 Elution

-If using the Coombs method it is possible to determine which class the sensitized antibodies belong to, then elution makes it possible to determine their specificity.
-Elution at high temperature with ether or acid allows you to collect a pool of antibodies and test them on a panel with erythrocytes of the appropriate type using the indirect Coombs method (Person J.M., 1988).
+If using the Coombs method it is possible to determine which class sensitized antibodies belong to, then elution allows one to determine their specificity.
+Elution at high temperature with ether or acid allows a pool of antibodies to be collected and tested on a panel of red blood cells of the appropriate species using the indirect Coombs method (Person J.M., 1988).

 Table 5.
 Doses of cytotoxic immunosuppressive drugs used and possible toxic effects.

-This is mainly done in human medicine, where there are panels with typed erythrocytes.
+This is mainly done in human medicine, where panels with typed red blood cells are available.

-In animals, acid elution is of particular importance when a false-positive reaction of specific antibodies to an antigen artificially fixed on the surface of erythrocytes is suspected.
-If the eluate obtained from the erythrocytes of a dog suspected of having a disease does not give an agglutination reaction with a pool of erythrocytes obtained from dogs with different blood groups, then we are talking about AGA (Tsuchidae tal., 1991).
+In animals, acid elution is of particular importance when a false-positive reaction of specific antibodies to an antigen artificially fixed on the surface of red blood cells is suspected.
+If the eluate obtained from the erythrocytes of a dog suspected of having the disease does not give an agglutination reaction with a pool of erythrocytes obtained from dogs with different blood groups, then we are talking about AGA (Tsuchida et al., 1991).

-Its principle is to detect the presence of free autoantibodies in the blood serum against erythrocytes.
+Its principle is to detect the presence of free autoantibodies in the blood serum against red blood cells.

-The blood of a sick dog must be collected in a clean, dry test tube and centrifuged.
-The test serum is incubated in the presence of erythrocytes, washed three times and obtained from a healthy dog of the same blood type as the sick animal.
-The level of free autoantibodies in serum is often very low, since all the antibodies present are tightly fixed on the surface of red blood cells.
+The blood of a sick dog should be collected in a clean, dry tube and centrifuged.
+The test serum is incubated in the presence of red blood cells, washed three times and obtained from a healthy dog of the same blood type as the sick animal.
+The level of free autoantibodies in the serum is often very low because all antibodies present are tightly bound to the surface of the red blood cells.
 In 40% of cases, the amount of free antibodies is insufficient to obtain a positive reaction in the indirect Coombs method (Stevart A.R, 1993).

-AGA belongs to the group of autoimmune diseases for which the role of autoantibodies in pathogenesis has been clearly and convincingly demonstrated.
+AGA is part of a group of autoimmune diseases for which the role of autoantibodies in pathogenesis has been clearly and convincingly demonstrated.

-It is the binding of autoantibodies to specific antigens on the erythrocyte membrane that is responsible for the decrease in their life expectancy, which is mediated by three cytotoxic mechanisms: 1) phagocytosis; 2) direct hemolysis with the participation of complement; 3) antibody-dependent cellular cytotoxicity.
+It is the binding of autoantibodies to specific antigens on the erythrocyte membrane that is responsible for reducing their lifespan, which is mediated by three cytotoxic mechanisms: 1) phagocytosis; 2) direct hemolysis with the participation of complement; 3) antibody-dependent cellular cytotoxicity.

 Extravascular erythrophagocytosis

 In most cases, phagocytosis of erythrocytes by macrophages is observed.
-Erythrocytes sensitized by autoantibodies are destroyed after opsonization by macrophages of the spleen, liver, and, to a lesser extent, bone marrow.
-Bilirubinemia, as well as the presence of urobilin and bilirubin in the urine, prompt the clinician that extravascular hemolysis is occurring (Chabre B., 1990).
+Red blood cells sensitized by autoantibodies are destroyed after opsonization by macrophages of the spleen, liver, and, to a lesser extent, bone marrow.
+Bilirubinemia, as well as the presence of urobilin and bilirubin in the urine, prompt the clinician that extravascular hemolysis is occurring (Chabre V., 1990).

-Minor differences in pathogenesis are present between the two RBC graveyards.
+Minor differences in pathogenesis are present between the two red blood cell graveyards.

-Extravascular erythrophagocytosis may be associated with intravascular hemolysis.
+Extravascular erythrophagocytosis can be combined with intravascular hemolysis.

-Destruction of erythrocytes in the circulatory system is a rather rare phenomenon (in 15% of dogs), which is observed only in acute hemolytic anemia, or in acute complications that have developed during the chronic course of the disease (classes II and V).
+Destruction of red blood cells in the circulation system is a rather rare phenomenon (in 15% of dogs), which is observed exclusively in acute hemolytic anemia, or in acute complications that develop during the chronic course of the disease (classes II and V).

-This is due to the complete activation of complement along the classical path from C to CD on the surface of the same erythrocytes.
-As a result, the erythrocyte membrane is destroyed and their constituents (mainly hemoglobin) are released into the circulating blood, which leads to hemoglobinemia and hemoglobinuria.
+This is explained by the complete activation of complement along the classical pathway from C to SD on the surface of the same erythrocytes.
+As a result, the membrane of red blood cells is destroyed and their components (mainly hemoglobin) are released into the circulating blood, which leads to hemoglobinemia and hemoglobinuria.

-This is observed only when fixing autoantibodies to complement with a pronounced hemolytic effect: the role in hemolysis is now well established for IgG and IgM.
-Only these forms of an autoimmune disease can be accompanied by ictericity or subictericity.
+This is observed only when autoantibodies to complement are fixed with a pronounced hemolytic effect: the role in hemolysis is now clearly established for IgG and IgM.
+Only these forms of autoimmune disease can be accompanied by icterus or subicterus.

-K-cells (killer cells or killer cells) have receptors for the Fc fragment of the IgG molecule, with the help of which they are fixed on the surface of sensitized erythrocytes and cause their death through direct cytotoxic effects.
+K-cells (killer cells or killer cells) have receptors for the Fc fragment of the IgG molecule, with which they are fixed on the surface of sensitized erythrocytes and cause their death through direct cytotoxic effects.

-Recently, the role of this third mechanism in the development of AGA has been well established, but not yet completely defined.
+The role of this third mechanism in the development of AGA has recently been clearly established, but not yet fully defined.

 As with other autoimmune diseases, the degree of autoimmune disorders is not always directly proportional to the severity of the manifestation of the process.